lmigueldf/doc/native/ios-plugin.md

 @end
 ~~~

-Note also that the GeoLocPlugin derives from GCPlugin and furthermore implements the CLLocationManagerDelegate @protocol so that it can receive GPS updates.
+Note also that the GeolocPlugin derives from GCPlugin and furthermore implements the CLLocationManagerDelegate @protocol so that it can receive GPS updates.

 #### Source